 Members of the AI Group engaging with the final position of the famous chess match between IBM Deep Blue and world champion Gary Kasparov.
 In that chess game the world changed: Artificial Intelligence finally delivered on a long-awaited promise and earned its name.

 John Daugman is Professor of Computer Vision and Pattern Recognition in the Computer Laboratory.
 He obtained his AB and PhD degrees from Harvard University in the USA, where he also then taught on the Faculty.
 Before coming to Cambridge he held the Toshiba Chair at the Tokyo Institute of Technology, Japan, and during 2002–2004 he was the Johann Bernoulli Professor of Mathematics and Informatics at the University of Groningen, The Netherlands.
-He is a Fellow of the Institute of Mathematics and its Applications, and a Fellow of the International Association for Pattern Recognition.
-In 2013, Daugman was inducted into the US National Inventors Hall of Fame.
+He is a Fellow of the Institute of Mathematics and its Applications, a Fellow of the BCS, and a Fellow of the International Association for Pattern Recognition.
+In 2013, Daugman was permanently inducted into the US National Inventors Hall of Fame.